MaciekFilmweb/martian-robots/README.md

 To run the code you need to have Java 8 installed.

-Execute "run.bat" file from the project root directory.
-If you are on Linux perform analogous steps as in the file.
+Execute "run.bat" or "run.sh" file from the project root directory.

 When the app is running open your browser and go to localhost:8080.
 You can paste your robot instructions there.